What are admin, config, and local ? in Mongo db Compass !

 - Purpose: The local database stores data specific to a single server instance.
 This data is not replicated and is specific to the node.

-- Used in replication to store the oplog (operation log), which is essential for keeping replicas in sync.
+- Key Features:- Used in replication to store the oplog (operation log), which is essential for keeping replicas in sync.

 - Contains metadata and temporary data for the local node.